T

 How easy is vegan in Kraków?

-• 01Utilize the HappyCow app extensively; it's the most reliable resource for finding vegan and vegan-friendly establishments in Kraków, with user reviews often detailing cross-contamination concerns.
+• 01Utilize the HappyCow app and website; it is an excellent resource for identifying vegan and vegan-friendly establishments in Kraków, often with user reviews that can provide insights into staff knowledge.

-• 02Learn key Polish phrases: 'Jestem weganinem/weganką' (I am a vegan - male/female), 'Bez mięsa, nabiału, jajek i miodu' (Without meat, dairy, eggs, and honey).
+• 02When dining at non-vegan establishments, learn key Polish phrases: 'Jestem weganinem/weganką' (I am a vegan - male/female), 'Bez mięsa, nabiału, jajek, miodu' (Without meat, dairy, eggs, honey).

 Neighbourhood density